konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

 draft: false
 ---

-### Summary
+Move2Kube automatically analyzes all the YAML files in the docker-compose directory and transforms and creates all artifacts required for deploying the application in Kubernetes using the `transform` command.

 ```console
 $ move2kube transform -s docker-compose
 ```

-Move2Kube automatically analyzes all the yaml files in the docker-compose directory and transforms and creates all artifacts required for deploying the application in Kubernetes.

 ## Prerequisites
-1. Install the Move2Kube CLI tool.
+* Install the Move2Kube CLI tool.

 > **Note:** This tutorial has been created with `v0.3.3-rc.2` version of Move2Kube.